eitansuez/istio-troubleshoot/docs/setup.md

 istioctl version
 ```

-## TODO
+## Workshop artifacts

-Instructions to download artifacts for exercises
+Download all yaml artifacts referenced in all scenarios as a single .tgz file [here](artifacts.tgz).